How to Get a Moderate NAT on Xbox, PS4 or Switch

-Read below to see how to change NAT type and be connected on your PS3, PS4, Xbox, Nintendo or other game console using a simple app.
+Read below to see how to change NAT type and enjoy online gaming on a moderate NAT connection.

 What is NAT?
-Why Do I Need to Change Its Type?
+Why Do I Need to Change NAT Type?

 Network Address Translation (NAT) is a method used by routers to translate a public IP address (used on the Internet) into a private IP address (used on your home network) and vice versa.
 This is done for multiple purposes: